galikbence/genome_annotation/README.md

    ### Running EVM

-We have all the necessary inputs for running EVidenceModeler.
+Now, we have all the necessary inputs for running EVidenceModeler.

 The main steps are:

-- Partitioning the Inputs
+- Partitioning the Inputs - EVM will split the input dataset based on the contigs/scaffolds

       perl $EVM_HOME/EvmUtils/partition_EVM_inputs.pl --genome sotfmasked_genome.fasta \
            --gene_predictions gene_predictions.gff --protein_alignments proteins.gff \